 For the past two years, my husband and I have gone to Halcyon Hot Springs near Nakusp, B.C. for a holiday around Christmastime.
 Halcyon is a gorgeous resort and it’s even more magical in the winter when it’s covered in snow!
 There is something so amazing about sitting in a hot spring pool while the snow is falling down on you.
 In this post I am sharing some tips for making the most of your winter getaway to Halcyon Hot Springs.

-No snowflakes were added to the making of this photo.
-Haha this was a real snowstorm our last day at Halcyon!
+No snowflakes were added to the making of this photo! 😉 This was a real snowstorm our last day at Halcyon!

 Where is Halcyon Hot Springs?

-Halcyon Hot Springs is about half an hour north of Nakusp and an hour south of Revelstoke in the West Kootenay region of British Columbia.
+Halcyon Hot Springs is about half an hour north of Nakusp and an hour south of Revelstoke in the West Kootenay region of British Columbia, Canada.

 From Kelowna, there are two options to get there.
 We much prefer the first option because the road isn’t as windy, and we like stopping in Revelstoke on the way there.